maheshreddy-v/RNN_Stock_Price_Prediction_Group6/README.md

 ## Project Description

 This project explores the application of recurrent neural networks for time series forecasting in financial markets.
-We analyze 12 years of historical stock data from four major technology companies and build predictive models using Simple RNN, LSTM, and GRU architectures.
+We analyze historical stock data from four major technology companies and build predictive models using Simple RNN, LSTM, and GRU architectures.

 ## Dataset Information